 You can also soak eggshells in hot water for 24 hours and then water your plants with this liquid all-natural fertilizer.
 Make sure to soak the eggshells in the amount of water you wish to water with to keep the concentration levels of nutrients higher.
 Using this method for a liquid fertilizer will deliver the nutrients sooner than the slow-release method of mixing into the soil.

-Coffee Grounds for Fertilizer
+Leftover Coffee & Coffee Grounds for Fertilizer

+Coffee Grounds: I like to use coffee grounds for my OUTSIDE plants and I use diluted drip coffee for my indoor plants.
+If you want to use coffee grounds indoors, PLEASE be sure to let the coffee grounds completely dry out before adding to the soil will break down and release the nutrients faster AND it won’t cause mold.
 You can mix a big scoop of the spent coffee grounds into your soil when planting a new plant or mixing water and pouring over your houseplants.
 You can also mix it into the topsoil of the plant before watering.

 Keep in mind that coffee grounds will make your soil more acidic.
 Combining with the eggshells can be a good move to balance out the soil’s pH levels.